98ru/preact-baobab-template/README.md

 Data Access Object
 ------------------

 Data Access Object or DAO is a special object created at the initialization of the application and passed through the context property to controllers.
 It contains all actions, a reference to the state tree and a default state of the application.
-Actions receive a Data Access Object which allows them to stay loosely-coupled and easily testable.
+Actions receive DAO which allows them to stay loosely-coupled and easily testable.

 License
 -------